ReshiAdavan/LevaunaDB/README.md

 assert_eq!(out, vec![QueryResult::Vertex(v2)]);
 ```

-I included testing files for the DB in `test/test_asgard.rs`.
+Will include testing files for the DB in a test directory

 ### Dependencies